GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 </button>;
 ```

-In above example there are 2 things:
+In the above example, there are 2 things:

-- First, we make a function `cedarlingRequest` which accept action and help us to make an authorization requrest to the Cedarling WASM with Access Token and ID Token.
-Your ID Token should have Role claim and if you don't have role then you need to change policy which will be act like ABAC.
+- First, we make a function `cedarlingRequest` which accepts an action and helps us to make an authorization request to the Cedarling WASM with Access Token and ID Token.
+Your ID Token should have a Role claim, and if you don't have a role, then you need to change the  policy, which will act like ABAC.

-- Second, we have `handleAdd` function where it help us to request and check auth for `Add` operation.
-In response, it return result where we get which policy is responsible for authorization, timestamp, and dicision.
-Below is the example of result.
-Use `result.decision` to authorize request and show/hide elements.
+- Second, we have the `handleAdd` function, which helps us to request and check the authorization for the `Add` operation.
+In response, it returns a result where we get which policy is responsible for authorization, timestamp, and decision.
+Below is an example of the result.
+Use `result.decision` to authorize the request and show/hide elements.

 ```json
 {